-Witness: Any person giving testimony or evidence in the investigation, including but not limited to the victim, the complainant, a beneficiary, a staff member of a partner agency, the subject of the complaint or another DOT staff member.
+Witness: Any person giving testimony or evidence in the investigation, including but not limited to the victim, the complainant, a participant, a staff member of a partner agency, the subject of the complaint or another DOT staff member.

 Workplace Bullying: This consists of constant nit-picking, fault-finding and criticizing another trivially (the triviality, regularity and frequency betray bullying); minimizing another's contributions, achievements, existence, value, status, worth or potential; singling out or treating another differently; marginalizing, overruling, ignoring, or sidelining another; belittling, demeaning or patronizing another, whether in private or in front of others; humiliating, shouting at or threatening another; overloading or taking away another's responsibilities; distorting or misrepresenting another's words; displaying immaturity, impulsiveness, aggression, manipulation, distrust or deceitfulness; behaving in a vengeful, disruptive, ungrateful, rigid or inflexible manner towards another.
-Bullying can be physical, sexual or psychological, based upon race, colour, religion, national origin, sex, age, sexual orientation, marital status, disability, or social status.
+Bullying can be physical, sexual or psychological.
 Bullying may be an accumulation of many small incidents over a period of time.

 Workplace Harassment: This means engaging in a course of vexatious comment or conduct against a worker in our workplace that is known or ought reasonably to be known to be unwelcome.
 "Unwelcome" means that the other person is made uncomfortable by the actions.
 Workplace harassment may include bullying, intimidating or offensive behaviour, including jokes or innuendos, displaying or circulating offensive pictures, comments or materials, or offensive or intimidating phone calls and stalking.
-Offensive behaviour includes prejudice and overt bias, hostility or negative feelings expressed about a person or group based on their physical appearance, mental health, race, colour, religion, national origin, sex, age, sexual orientation, marital status, disability, or social status.
+Offensive behaviour includes prejudice and overt bias, hostility or negative feelings expressed about a person or group.
 It can also be a type of stereotyping i.e. attributing the same characteristics to all members of a group, regardless of individual differences which is often based on misconceptions, incomplete information and/or false generalizations and assumes negative characteristics about a group.